Odyssey to Oxford

 - The Eighteenth- and Nineteenth-Century Gothic Novel: Prohibition and Transgression taught by Emma Plaskitt

 - The Rise and Fall of Thomas Wolsey: England’s Renaissance Cardinal taught by Glenn Richardson

 - The World of the Eighteenth-Century Country House taught by Gillian White

 Free time during the program offers participants many opportunities to explore the city of Oxford, which is rich with cultural and leisure activities, offering a variety of museums, bookstores, theaters, restaurants, pubs, shops and natural settings to visit.

-Participants should plan to participate in the program in its entirety, which includes all course lectures, scheduled excursions and group meals, to maximize your experience.
+Participants should plan to participate in the program in its entirety, which includes all course lectures, scheduled excursions and group meals and accommodations at Rewley House, to maximize your experience.

-The MSU Alumni Office reserves the right to decline to accept or dismiss any person from the program should such person’s physical or mental condition, action or attitude impede the operation of the program or the rights, welfare or enjoyment of other participants.
-Any requested accommodations and/or any physical or mental condition that may require special assistance or medical attention must be reported in writing at the time of registration.
-Requested accommodations must be approved prior to travel and the MSU Alumni Office and Oxford cannot accept responsibility for, or provide any ongoing assistance to, any participant who does not communicate such requests prior to the program.
+The MSU Alumni Office reserves the right to decline to accept or dismiss any participant from the program should their physical or mental condition, action or attitude impede the operation of the program or the rights, welfare or enjoyment of other participants.
+The MSU Alumni Office and Oxford cannot provide any ongoing assistance to participants.
+Any requested accommodation and/or physical or mental condition that may require special assistance or medical attention must be reported in writing at the time of application.
+Requested accommodation must be approved prior to travel and the MSU Alumni Office and Oxford cannot accept responsibility for any participant who does not communicate such requests prior to the program.
 This will ensure the smooth and efficient operation of the program for all participants.